Digital Customer Experience Is Key Business Banking Priority This 2017

 Tying It All Back to Digitize Global Trade

-The move will ride the wave of a predicted global banking growth trend and bolstered by the ongoing digitization of economies where financial institutions have significant investment roots.
+The move will ride the wave of a predicted global banking growth trend and be bolstered by the ongoing digitization of economies where financial institutions have significant investment roots.